microsoft/BCTech/samples/AdminCenterApi/Authentication.md

      - Click "New registration"
      - Give a name such as "App for managing Business Central environments"
      - Select "Accounts in any organizational directory (Any Azure AD directory - Multitenant)"
+        - If you only want to manage your own environments, you can also choose "Accounts in this organizational directory only"
      - Add a redirect URI: "Public client/native" and "http://localhost"
      - Click "Register"
  3. Create the AAD application's service principal: